mtho-ngoza/mzansigig/public/legal/privacy-policy.md

 Kasigig is not intended for users under 18.
 We do not knowingly collect information from children.
 If we discover we've collected a child's information, we will delete it immediately.

-If you believe a child has provided information to us, contact: privacy@kasigig.co.za
+If you believe a child has provided information to us, contact: privacy@mzansigig.co.za

 ---